panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 />
 ```

-If the user forgots about the constraint, and for example provides a string `"Sep 28 2021"` to `date` prop:
+If the user forgets about the constraint, and for example provides a string `"Sep 28 2021"` to `date` prop:

 ```tsx twoslash
 // @errors: 2322